Boris has been having fun canvassing recently but was shocked when someone blanked him out earlier this week:

 I was striding down some wisteria-dotted lane in the company of my fellow canvassers, like a bunch of Reservoir Tories.
 Striding towards us was a man of about 60.
 I hailed him.
 “Hello!”
 I cried, and extended my hand.
 Blank.
 Nothing.
 He simply walked on by, cutting me as dead as a doornail, and shot into his house.
-For all the notice he took, I might as well have been a bollard, or some other item of pavement furniture, and I confess that I was mortified.
+For all the notice he took, I might as well have been a bollard, or some other item of furniture like the best recliners, and I confess that I was mortified.

 So bruised was I in my pathetic politician’s soul (and so curious) that on the way back up the street I sought out his house.
 There he was, pottering by the window-boxes.
 This time he had no room for escape, and soon we were getting to the bottom of his discontent.